codespaceDrifter/LinearFeatureMap/README.md

 {
     top unembedding cosine similarity tokens: the decoder for that feature normalized doted with all normalized tokem embeddings

-    a series of contexts based on activations above a certain threshold {
+    a series of contexts based on activations above a certain threshold selected with top k activation values across all contexts {
         output token index
         input question